 Since the greatest subsidence in the Subbasin is found on the southern border with the Colusa Subbasin, interbasin coordination will be instrumental for managing subsidence between subbasins.
 The Corning Sub-basin GSAs will coordinate with the Colusa Subbasin GSAs during GSP implementation to assess if groundwater pumping in the area near Orland leads to an increase in magnitude or area of known subsidence due to groundwater pumping.
 Groundwater pumping in this neighboring Subbasin has the potential to impact the ability of the Corning Subbasin GSAs to meet the subsidence minimum thresholds established in this plan.
 The Colusa Subbasin GSP minimum threshold also allows for up to 0.5 feet of subsidence over 5 years in the area south of the Corning Subbasin, which is identical to the minimum threshold for this Subbasin.
-Consequently, the selected minimum thresholds should not interfere with the Corning and Colusa subbasins' ability to achieve the subsidence minimum thresholds.
-The other neighboring subbasins to the east and north do not appear as prone to subsidence as the Colusa Subbasin and use similar minimum thresholds to this GSP; therefore, subsidence minimum thresholds in other neighboring subbasins should not prevent the Corning Subbasin from achieving sustainability and vice versa.
+Consequently, the selected minimum thresholds should not interfere with the Corning and Colusa subbasins to the east and north do not appear as prone to subsidence as the Colusa Subbasin and use similar minimum thresholds to this GSP; therefore, subsidence minimum thresholds in other neighboring subbasins should not prevent the Corning Subbasin from achieving sustainability and vice versa.